 With the return of warmer temperatures and the sound of songbirds comes the urge to purge—declutter the work desk, clean out the closets and tidy up the garden for a fresh start.
 But why stop there?
-It’s easy for some poor eating habits to sneak into our diets during the dark, cold winter when hearty comfort food becomes more appetizing, especially if you came down with a case of the COVID blues.
-Yes, it was a long winter.
+It’s easy for some poor eating habits to sneak into our diets during the dark, cold winter when hearty comfort food becomes more appetizing.
 So, if you’ve emerged from hibernation feeling lethargic and undernourished, now is the perfect time to spruce up your diet with a few detox tactics.
 Especially if the goal is to increase your energy levels, improve digestion or bid adieu to a few extra stubborn pounds.
 But spring cleaning your diet doesn’t require anything draconian and ultimately unsustainable.
 Instead, you just need to embrace these easy dietary tweaks to truly put a fresh spring in your step.

 1. Look on the Bright Side